-Clemens Fischer, who hails from Eberwalde, Germany is a researcher that is spending some time at The Habitat Penang Hill doing what he loves best, exploring the forest canopy.
+Clemens Fischer, who hails from Eberwalde, Germany is a researcher that spent some time at The Habitat Penang Hill doing what he loves best, exploring the forest canopy.
 Our location alongside the beautiful Bukit Kerajaan Virgin Jungle Reserve provides abundant opportunitites for students of tropical forest ecology to do research.
-Clemens has been with us since early October 2019 attempting to understand the inner-workings of forest ecosystems.
+Clemens carried out an internship with us for a few months at the end of 2019 attempting to understand the inner-workings of the forest canopy.
 He is a student at Eberswalde University for Sustainable Development in Germany where he is pursuing his Bachelor of Science in International Forest Ecosystem Management.

 The rewards are well worth the effort, however.
 The canopy vantage point allows him to better observe the differences between tree structures and closely observe the epiphytes and any animals present.

 With the use of The Habitat’s camera traps, it has been possible to capture footage of the species of the canopy.
 The cameras, which are moved every two weeks, have provided many charming clips of the animals that are mainly active at night.
 He also looks for signs of the presence of wildlife such as holes, hollow trunks, vertical structures acting as pathways, markings and missing bark.
 This provides information on the diversity of the rainforest, where species live, and how often they access the canopy.
 The data gathered will contribute to a global survey to describe the herbivorous behaviour of insects on leaves.